 When you run an e-commerce business, the processes that run in it definitely need support for many systems.
 Warehouse, sales system, many customers, products, orders, and shipping service.
 All of these activities can be integrated with other systems to improve their performance.

-Warehouse Management System (WMS) – synchronizes inventory to show product availability.
+- Warehouse Management System (WMS) – synchronises inventory to show product availability.
 Allows the automatic reservation of goods and the issuance of warehouse documents.

-Point of Sale (POS) – The implementation of multiple channels must be synchronized with the POS system and can be done through Magento.
+- Point of Sale (POS) – The implementation of multiple channels must be synchronised with the POS system and can be done through Magento.

 First and foremost, certainly the least number of mechanisms should be followed.
 Second, priority should be given to API-based systems, as your data is more secure.
 Third, integration into a larger system, e.g. As a wholesale system, the priority.
 Fourth, integrate with the head.
 This process should be monitored.
 Therefore, it is better to create a Magento panel that is responsible for the status of the processes than letting the integration run in the background.